DataResponsibly/Virny/docs/examples/Multiple_Runs_Interface_Use_Case.md

 ### Preprocess the dataset and create a BaseFlowDataset class

-Based on the BaseDataset class, your **dataset class** should include the following attributes:
+Based on the BaseFlowDataset class, your **dataset class** should include the following attributes:

 * **Obligatory attributes**: dataset, target, features, numerical_columns, categorical_columns